 Metastatic prostate cancer remains an incurable disease.
-In Canada, approximately 8% of men with prostate cancer are diagnosed de novo with metastatic disease, and, in 2018, roughly 1200 men were diagnosed with de novo metastatic prostate cancer (PC) (1).
-The mainstay of treatment for de novo metastatic PC is androgen deprivation therapy (ADT) which is initially effective in almost all patients.
-Progression is inevitable however, heralded by a rise in PSA, increasing disease burden and/or worsening symptoms, a disease state called metastatic castration resistant prostate cancer (mCRPC).
+In Canada, approximately 8% of men with prostate cancer are diagnosed de novo with metastatic disease and, in 2018, roughly 1200 men were diagnosed with de novo metastatic prostate cancer (PC).
+The mainstay of treatment for de novo metastatic PC is androgen-deprivation therapy (ADT), which is initially effective in almost all patients.
+Progression is inevitable, however, heralded by a rise in prostate-specific antigen (PSA), increasing disease burden, and/or worsening symptoms - a disease state called metastatic castration-resistant prostate cancer (mCRPC).

-Men with de novo metastatic PC have a poor prognosis with an estimated median overall survival of approximately 3-4 years (2).
-This has only improved slightly even in the advent of improved management of mCRPC (2, 3).
-Compared to PC that develops metastases after diagnosis, de novo metastatic PC has been shown to have a worse prognosis (4, 5).
-Recent practice changing trials have shed light on new directions to improve survival in men with metastatic castration-naïve /castration sensitive PC (mCNPC/mCSPC), and include both systemic therapies and treatment of the primary cancer.
+Men with de novo metastatic PC have a poor prognosis, with an estimated median overall survival (OS) of approximately 3-4 years.2 This has only improved slightly, even with the advent of improved management of mCRPC.^{2,3} Compared to PC that develops metastases after diagnosis, de novo metastatic PC has been shown to have a worse prognosis.^{4,5} Recent practice-changing trials have shed light on new directions to improve survival in men with metastatic castration-naive/castration-sensitive PC (mCNPC/mCSPC), and include both systemic therapies and treatment of the primary cancer.

-The Canadian Urologic Oncology Group (CUOG) in collaboration with the CUA sought to provide management guidelines to optimize the treatment of mCNPC/mCSPC patients.
+The Canadian Urologic Oncology Group (CUOG), in collaboration with the Canadian Urological Association (CUA) sought to provide management guidelines to optimize the treatment of mCNPC/mCSPC patients.